 The course of treatment prescribed by your doctor depends on the cause of soreness in your throat.
 It is safe to take most medicines while nursing.
 Unless it is a severe case, or you are considered to be at a higher risk of severe infection, antibiotics are not prescribed to treat a sore throat.
 Treatments compatible with breastfeeding are:

-*Note: Talk to your doctor before taking any supplements or medicines during breastfeeding.
-Tell him that you are nursing so that he prescribes a compatible medication.
+Talk to your doctor before taking any supplements or medicines during breastfeeding to understand their compatibility with breastfeeding.
 Your milk supply may decrease during or after the illness, probably due to drugs, but will build back soon.

 Sore Throat Home Remedies For Nursing Mothers